This easy onion rings recipe is so good when served fresh and still delicious when you need to reheat leftover onion rings to enjoy the next day.

 After I sliced the raw onions into perfectly shaped onion rings, I then dipped them in a powdery mixture made up of flour and seasonings.

 The next step is to dip the powder coated onion ring in a liquid mixture consisting of milk and egg, then place it on a rack to allow all of the excess liquid and drip off of the onion rings.

 Once all of the rings are drained, dredge the onion rings in breadcrumbs.
 This part gets kinda sticky and the breadcrumbs tend to clump up so keep the container nearby in case you need to add a little more.

 The amount needed will depend on how many onion rings you were able to get out of your onion.

 Fry the coated onion rings in a deep fryer with the hot oil preheated to 375 degrees for about 2 minutes or until they reach the desired texture, this should not take more than two to three minutes.

 Drain the onion rings on a paper towel and serve immediately.

 Did you try this onion rings recipe?
-Do you eat them plain or with a side of ketchup?
 Tell me all about it in the comments and don’t forget to share this post on social media!

 - 2 small onions